cbusch-pivotal/pivotal-perficient-stl-workshop/README.md

 - PCF 2.0 Overview
 - What's new in PCF 2.1
 - Spring Boot 2.0, Actuator Security, Spring Cloud Data Flow for PCF
+- Developing apps with .Net for PCF and Windows 2016
-- Deployment Basics (push/bind/scale) and SCDF [labs]
+- Deployment Basics and using SCDF
-- Scaling Applications (new autoscaler settings and CLI) [lab]
+- Scaling Applications with the new autoscaler and CLI
-- PCF Metrics and PCF Healthwatch [labs]
+- PCF Metrics and PCF Healthwatch
 - Pivotal Container Service (PKS) Overview
-- Deploying to PKS [labs]
+- Deploying apps in containers to PKS
-- Should we add Windows 2016 app deployment?
-- what else

 # ORIGINAL MATERIAL FROM LAST YEAR